InvictusNavarchus/gemini-history-manager/scripts/README.md

 **What it does:**
 1. Bumps version in `package.json`, `manifest-*.json`, and `README.md` badge
+2. **Automatically commits** the version bump with correct message for CI detection
-2. Creates `release-notes/vX.X.X.md` template
+3. Creates `release-notes/vX.X.X.md` template (unstaged)
-3. Shows next steps for creating a PR
+4. Shows next steps for creating a PR

 **What it does NOT do:**
 - Build the extension (GitHub Actions does this)